Contributing

 Repository structure

 ktx is a pnpm + uv workspace.
-TypeScript packages live in packages/, Python
+TypeScript source lives in packages/cli,

 packages/